McGregor continues appeal without fresh evidence

 However, putting forward the appeal, McGregor’s counsel said this did not occur – and was in itself based on an “entirely incorrect” paraphrasing of what the appellant had actually said.

-Mr Farrell said his client had said that he had made a comment about wanting to “get everything correct” in seeking out the “best advice” from his solicitors – rather than saying he had been fully co-operative with gardai.
+Mr Farrell said his client had said that he had made a comment about wanting to “show everything” and “get everything correct” in seeking out the “best advice” from his solicitors – rather than saying he had been fully co-operative with gardai.

-He said the plaintiff had used this to construct a “hook” that McGregor had said he wanted to tell everything to gardai, adding: “With respect, that’s not what it says.”

-Mr Farrell said it was not the case that McGregor had said he had told gardai everything.

 He said it was “manifestly wrong” and “blatantly incorrect” for Mr Justice Owens to tell the jury the questioning was allowed as McGregor had raised his status as someone trying to sort out matters with the guards as best he can.